Margaret Phillips

 Concert organist

-In 1994, Margaret Phillips and her husband founded the English Organ School and Museum in former chapel premises in Milborne Port, Somerset, where they have a collection of organs by English organ builders from the eighteenth century to the present day.
-EOS aims to provide facilities for learning and playing the organ, to promote the understanding and appreciation of the organ as a musical instrument, and to preserve a modest part of Britain's organ heritage.
+In 1994, Margaret Phillips and her late husband David Hunt founded the English Organ School and Museum in former chapel premises in Milborne Port, Somerset, where they have a collection of organs by English builders from the eighteenth century to the present day.
+EOS aims to provide facilities for learning and playing the organ, to promote its understanding and appreciation as a musical instrument, and to preserve a modest part of Britain's organ heritage.

 Image of the Peter Collins 1984 organ forming part of the EOS collection